ResFormer: Scaling ViTs with Multi-Resolution Training: Introduction

 \section{Introduction}

 The strong track record of Transformers in a multitude of Natural Language Processing~\cite{vaswani2017attention} tasks has motivated an extensive exploration of Transformers in the computer vision community.
 At its core, Vision Transformers (ViTs) build upon the multi-head self-attention mechanisms for feature learning through partitioning input images into patches of identical sizes and processing them as sequences for dependency modeling.
-Owing to their strong capabilities in capturing relationships among patches, ViTs and their variants demonstrate prominent results in versatile visual tasks, \eg, image classification~\cite{liu2021swin,touvron2021training,yuan2021tokens}, object detection~\cite{carion2020end,li2022exploring,wang2021pyramid}, vision-language modeling~\cite{radford2021learning,jia2021scaling,wang2022omnivl} and video recognition~\cite{bertasius2021space,li2022uniformer,liu2022video}.
+Owing to their strong capabilities in capturing relationships among patches, ViTs and their variants demonstrate prominent results in versatile visual tasks, \eg, image classification~\cite{liu2021swin,touvron2021training,yuan2021tokens,zhanghivit}, object detection~\cite{carion2020end,li2022exploring,wang2021pyramid}, vision-language modeling~\cite{radford2021learning,jia2021scaling,wang2022omnivl} and video recognition~\cite{bertasius2021space,li2022uniformer,liu2022video,xing2023svformer}.

 While ViTs have been shown effective, it remains unclear how to scale ViTs to deal with inputs with varying sizes for different applications.
-For instance, in image classification, the \textit{de facto} training resolution of $224 \times 224$ is commonly adopted~\cite{liu2021swin,touvron2021training,touvron2022deit,yuan2021tokens}.
-However, in pursuit of efficiency, shrinking the spatial dimension of inputs is a popular strategy to reduce the computational cost of ViTs~\cite{wang2021not,lin2022super,chen2022coarse}.
-On the other hand, fine-tuning with higher resolutions (\eg, $384 \times 384$) is widely used~\cite{dosovitskiy2020image,liu2021swin,liu2022swin,touvron2022deit,steiner2022how,wu2021cvt} to produce better results.
+For instance, in image classification, the \textit{de facto} training resolution of 224 is commonly adopted~\cite{liu2021swin,touvron2021training,touvron2022deit,yuan2021tokens}.
+However, among works in pursuit of reducing the computational cost of ViTs~\cite{meng2022adavit,rao2021dynamicvit}, shrinking the spatial dimension of inputs is a popular strategy~\cite{wang2021not,lin2022super,chen2022coarse}.
+On the other hand, fine-tuning with higher resolutions (\eg, 384) is widely used~\cite{dosovitskiy2020image,liu2021swin,touvron2022deit,steiner2022how,wu2021cvt,xie2022simmim} to produce better results.
 Similarly, dense prediction tasks such as semantic segmentation and object detection also require relatively high resolution inputs~\cite{ali2021xcit,liu2022swin,wang2021pyramid,li2022exploring}.

 Despite of the necessity for both low and high resolutions, limited effort has been made to equip ViTs with the ability to handle different input resolutions.
 Given a novel resolution that is different from that used during training, a common practice adopted for inference is to keep the patch size fixed and then perform bicubic interpolation on positional embeddings directly to the corresponding scale.
 As shown in \cref{sec:explore_res}, while such a strategy is able to scale ViTs to relatively larger input sizes, the results on low resolutions plunge sharply.
 In addition, significant changes between training and testing scales also lead to limited results (\eg, DeiT-S trained on a resolution of 224 degrades by 1.73\% and 7.2\% when tested on 384 and 512 respectively).